 In the previous post in this series I discussed some foundational principles (at least for the module I am teaching) of how we can understand technology by looking at the work of Martin Heidegger and Michel Foucault.
 In different ways they both suggested that technologies should be understood as not just technical devices but as ways of “enframing” and revealing the truth of the world and ourselves.

-Here we will look at one of the most influential theories for understanding what impact technologies (understood in the broad sense) have on how we think and engage with the world.
+Here, in the second post in the series, we will look at one of the most influential theories for understanding what impact technologies (understood in the broad sense) have on how we think and engage with the world.

 We will focus on Actor-Network Theory (ANT) which is most commonly associated with science and technology studies but has implications outside of simply the analysis of scientific and technical practices.